pedro-nlb/dotfiles/README.md

 ### Preliminaries

-Install and configure git in your computer.
-For example, run the followign commands in the terminal
+Install and configure git, for example by running the followign commands in the terminal

 ```
 sudo apt-get install git